levbrie/telepath-mean-scaffold/README.md

 Create a Procfile with ```web: node server.js```
 Set the config vars for heroku with ```$ heroku config:set ENV_VAR=env_var_value``` (this should include everything in .env -> APP_SECRET, TOKEN_SECRET, MONGOLAB_URL, etc.)

+## DEVELOPMENT PROCESS

+### Semantic Versioning

+This project uses semantic versioning.
+For a very good explanation of semver syntax and semantics, see [the node-semver npm module's github page](https://github.com/npm/node-semver).
+Also see the full semver spec at [http://semver.org/](http://semver.org/)